 Once injected, the substance instantly plumps up the skin, smoothing away deep lines, folds and wrinkles in the face and adding volume to lips.

 What results can be achieved?

 - Marionette Lines/Corner of the mouth (lines from the corners of the mouth): Fill and reduce their appearance and smooth any wrinkles in the area

 - Lips: Add volume and definition to thin or shrunken lips.
 Also, to reduce the appearance of wrinkles around the lip area

 - Nasolabial folds: Reduce the appearance of deep lines between the bottom of the nose and corners of the mouth

 How long do they last?

 Results vary from person to person, but typically fillers last between 12-24 months and are noticeable immediately after the treatment.

 Treatments are performed by our expert Aesthetic Nurse Prescribers, so you can rest assured you're in safe hands.
-On an Amerase Membership, you can schedule and pay for your treatments in regular installments to suit your budget.
+On a Cosmetic Injectables Membership you can schedule and pay for your treatments in regular installments to suit your budget.

-If you would like to know more about dermal filler, and find out if it’s right for you – book a free Amerase consultation here.
+If you would like to know more about dermal filler, and find out if it’s right for you – book a free consultation here.